 Peru has something to satisfy every taste.
 Foodies will love sampling Peruvian cuisine from street food to Michelin starred restaurants in Lima.
 History buffs can visit dozens of archaeological sites to learn about indigenous cultures in Peru including the Inca, and much earlier civilisations.
 If you like extreme sports, hiking, biking, sand-boarding, white water rafting and paragliding are just some of the activities you can do to get your adrenaline fix.
-If you are backpacking Peru on a budget, simply wandering the streets and soaking up the sites and smells is a fascinating way to pass the time.
+Backpackers who are backpacking Peru on a budget, will find that simply wandering the streets and soaking up the sights and smells is a fascinating way to pass the time.

 Volunteering in Peru

 Volunteering in Peru is a great way to contribute to the community, and practise your Spanish skills.
 Cusco is a popular place to volunteer, given its location close to Machu Picchu, and high number of indigenous people, who are often most in need of such assistance.
 Maximo Nivel arranges various volunteer programs in and around Cusco, including working with children, teaching English, helping with conservation, animal shelters and construction work.